-wide range of environmental information.
+Wide range of environmental information.
 In the Air Environment material, the OMSZ publishes data relating to the components of rain water and the pollutant content of air measured at its background pollution measuring stations.
 The page also contains detailed historical climate information.

-UV-B forecasting and alarm for the public – The OMSZ has been informing the public for 3 years on the expected UV-B radiation values, drawing attention to the dangers related to sunbathing and the possible methods of protection.
+UV-B forecasting and alarm for the public – The OMSZ has been informing the public since 2008 on the expected UV-B radiation values, drawing attention to the dangers related to sunbathing and the possible methods of protection.
 Each year the season begins with the organisation of a forum where experts report on new domestic and foreign scientific results, underlining the dangers of UV radiation.

+Temperature extreme values in Hungary, Budapest;

+Weather records;

+Agro meteorological data;

+Climate values between 1901-2001 in 4 major cities (Budapest, Szeged Szombathely, Debrecen);

+Climate retrospections (monthly, seasonal, yearly, decade and century);

+Future climate change – regional climate models used by the OMSZ for the period between 2021-2050 and 2071-2100 are available;

+Gamma dose-performance data;

+Daily weather report.

+75. Data on air quality and environmental-health ratings of Budapest and 29 municipalities with automated measurement-stations is being published on the website of the Hungarian Environmental Health Institute - OKI (http://oki.antsz.hu/), furthermore the Institute raises the attention of the community towards dangers and their evasion.

+The OKI provides information on its website on the enacted heat-alarms during summer heat waves and the methods of protection.

-63. The procedure related to protection against forest fires is regulated under Section 67 (1)-(2) of the Forestry Act:
+76. The procedure related to protection against forest fires is regulated under Section 67 (1)-(2) of the Forestry Act of 2009:

 in the event of a higher risk of forest fires, the minister responsible for forestry – in consultation with the minister responsible for protection against disasters – may temporarily order by decision a general fire lighting prohibition for the entire territory of the country, or forests located in a specific area, and areas located within two hundred meters from the forest border.
 The decision on the fire lighting prohibition and its lifting must be published on the website of the forestry authority and the ministry headed by the minister, two national dailies and in public television and radio.

-in the event of a higher risk of forest fire extending to the area of counties, small regions or municipalities, in justified cases, the forestry authority – in agreement with or upon the proposal of the county disaster management directorate or the Fire Department of Budapest in the area of the capital – may also order a fire lighting prohibition.
+in the event of a higher risk of forest fire extending to the area of counties, or municipalities, in justified cases, the forestry authority – in agreement with or upon the proposal of the county disaster management directorate or the Disaster Management Directorate of Budapest in the area of the capital – may also order a fire lighting prohibition.
 The decision on the fire lighting prohibition and its lifting must be published on the website of the forestry authority and the ministry headed by the minister responsible for forestry, two national dailies and in public television and radio.

-64. The forestry authority does not publish data on its website relating to biotic forest damage (with the exception of damage caused by gipsy-moths and wood-worms).
-Information relating to the above is provided by the Hungarian Forest Research Institute (ERTI) and the Central Agricultural Office on the basis of data collected through the operation of the forest protection measurement and monitoring system regulated under Section 56 (2) of the Forestry Act and Sections 35-37 of Decree 153/2009 (XI.
+77. Data relating to biotic forest damage is available.
+Information relating to the above is provided by the Hungarian Forest Research Institute (ERTI) and the National Food Chain Safety Office (NÉbiH) on the basis of data collected through the operation of the forest protection measurement and monitoring system (EMMRE) regulated under Section 56 (2) of the Forestry Act and Sections 35-37 of Decree 153/2009 (XI.
 13.)
 FVM.